 Host Devices Assignment¶

 KubeVirt provides a mechanism for assigning host devices to a virtual machine.
-This mechanism is generic and allows various types of PCI devices, such as GPU or any other devices attached to a PCI bus, to be assigned.
-It also allows Mediated devices, such as pre-configured virtual GPUs to be assigned using the same mechanism.
+This mechanism is generic and allows various types of PCI devices, such as accelerators (including GPUs) or any other devices attached to a PCI bus, to be assigned.
+It also allows Linux Mediated devices, such as pre-configured virtual GPUs to be assigned using the same mechanism.

 Host preparation for PCI Passthrough¶

-Host Devices passthrough requires virtualization extension and IOMMU extension (Intel VT-d or AMD IOMMU) to be enabled in the BIOS.
+Host Devices passthrough requires the virtualization extension and the IOMMU extension (Intel VT-d or AMD IOMMU) to be enabled in the BIOS.

 To enable IOMMU, depending on the CPU type, a host should be booted with an additional kernel parameter,